MineKayaa/Mini-Chat/README.md

 Basic ChatAPI using ChatGPT3

-Tech Stack => FastAPI, Langchain, MongoDB (for conversation history)
+Tech Stack => FastAPI, Langchain, MongoDB (for conversation history) , Pinecone (if user input includes "Save To VectorDB" agent will embed given input and save it)

 Install packages => pip3 install packages.txt